-These unaudited condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting (IAS 34).
+These unaudited condensed consolidated interim financial statements have been prepared in accordance with IFRS as applicable to interim periods, including International Accounting Standard 34, Interim Financial Reporting (IAS 34).
 These condensed consolidated interim financial statements do not include all the information and disclosures required in annual financial statements and should be read in conjunction with the Company's annual consolidated financial statements for the years ended August 31, 2022 and 2021 which have been prepared in accordance with IFRS.
-These financial statements were approved by the board of directors for issue on April 27, 2023.
+These financial statements were approved by the board of directors for issue on July 27, 2023.